Generic Name: ombitasvir, paritaprevir, and ritonavir (om BIT as vir, PAR i TA pre vir, and ri TOE na vir)

 Recommended Regimen and Duration of Therapy:

--Genotype 4, without cirrhosis: Ombitasvir/paritaprevir/ritonavir and ribavirin for 12 weeks
+-Genotype 4, without cirrhosis or with compensated cirrhosis (Child-Pugh A): Ombitasvir/paritaprevir/ritonavir plus ribavirin for 12 weeks

--The manufacturer product information should be consulted for ribavirin dosing recommendations, including dose adjustments.
+-The manufacturer product information should be consulted for ribavirin dosing recommendations; the manufacturer product information for ribavirin should be consulted regarding dose adjustments.

 See also: Dosage Information (in more detail)